uavaustin/docs.uavaustin.org/guides/image-rec/src/convolution-neural-networks/convolutional-neural-networks.md

 inputs to the convolutional layer which I'll touch on here:

 * `stride`: The number of rows/columns to jump when moving to the next convolution.
-* `padding`: Without padding, a convolutional of filter size > 1 will results in an input size greater than the output.
+* `padding`: Without padding, a convolutional of filter size > 1 will result in an input size greater than the output.
 Padding adds a value around the outside of the input so that the output is a certain size.
 * `kernel size`: The kernel does not have to be 3x3 or even square.